-So, can you truly breast and formula feed a baby simultaneously?
+So, is it ok to breast feed and formula feed a baby simultaneously?

-Just know if you choose to breastfeed, formula feed, or both, all options are perfectly fine unless otherwise directed by your pediatrician–we can’t stress enough that your pediatrician is the true expert to your specific journey with your little one!
+If you choose to breastfeed, formula feed, or both, this is perfectly fine unless otherwise directed by your pediatrician–we can’t stress enough that your pediatrician is the true expert to your specific journey with your little one!
 Remember, no two families’ journeys are the same!